Meet the LUSoM Team

 Zoe Knowles

-Zoe Knowles is our new Head of Physics at LUSoM, joining us in September 2023.
+Zoe Knowles is our Head of Physics at LUSoM.
 Zoe developed a love for maths and science whilst attending a local comprehensive school.
 From there she completed her A-levels, followed by a BSc (Hons) in Physics with Computational Physics at Lancaster University, where she achieved 1st class degree and was awarded a Bowland College Prize.
 Zoe then went on to study a PhD in Astrophysics.

 Before becoming a teacher, Zoe worked in the field of research and development in the aerospace and defence industry, where she won an award for innovation.
 Zoe’s first teaching appointment was at UCLAN, teaching undergraduates.
 She then became a physics teacher at Runshaw College where she worked for 13 years.
 During this time, Zoe progressed to course leader in physics and managed the physics course for 8 years.